emanuelefirmani/get-git-english/docs/proseguire.rst

     git help merge

-and you my do the same for the other commands.
+and you may do the same for the other commands.

 But don't get scared, you will not need to read the documantation of all commands: use the *man pages* as *reference guide* to be consulted when necessary, when you will need details on the specific command.